aeternity/protocol/channels/ON-CHAIN.md

 - `nonce`: taken from the `from`'s account
 - `fee`

-Proof of inclusion represents a subset of the internal channel state.
+Proof of inclusion represents the internal channel state.
 At the bare minimum it has to include all accounts and their balances but can also include contracts and contract calls.